 All In One SEO Pack’s data is in, now what?

 Do we really need to tell you that?
 Features like the snippet preview, SEO and readability analysis functionality and included XML sitemaps functionality make the plugin a true all in one SEO solution.
-You can even buy a Yoast SEO Premium license for even more awesome functionality, like internal linking suggestions and a fantastic redirects manager.
+You can even buy a Yoast SEO Premium subscription for even more awesome functionality, like internal linking suggestions and a fantastic redirects manager.
 Most importantly, our plugin helps you do better SEO.
 Good SEO means, in most cases, good content writing.
 Our plugin aims at supporting you with that as best as possible.

 Are you using Google XML Sitemaps?

 If you’re using Google XML sitemaps or another XML sitemaps plugin, you can just disable that and enable the XML sitemaps feature in Yoast SEO.
 The location changes with that, Google XML Sitemaps uses example.com/sitemap.xml, which is a static file, you can safely remove that.
 The new XML sitemap will be at example.com/sitemap_index.xml.

 Successfully migrated?
 Great!

 We love to hear from people who have switched over from All In One SEO Pack to Yoast SEO as to what worked for them, what could improve in the import process and what issues you might have had.
 If you have any tips for the process, please share them so everyone can benefit!